ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/processors.md

 - Uses Distance: Yes
 - Example: Zombies avoid populated areas

-## Behaviors Using Sound
+## Behaviors Using Cities

-### WorldEvents
+### PreferCities
-Zombies move toward loud noises like gunshots and explosions.
+Zombies prefer to stay in cities.
+When inside a city, they wander naturally throughout the area.
+When outside, they move toward the nearest city.

-- Uses Distance: No (uses the sound's distance instead)
+- Uses Distance: No
-- Example: Zombies walk toward where you're shooting
+- Example: Zombies congregate in towns and cities, creating realistic population centers

+### AvoidCities
+Zombies avoid cities and stay in the wilderness.
+When inside a city, they push toward the nearest exit.
+When outside, they move away from city boundaries.

+- Uses Distance: Yes
+- Example: Zombies avoid populated areas and are found in forests, mountains, and rural areas

+### CityVisitor
+Zombies visit cities in a rotation pattern.
+Each zombie group targets one city for 20 minutes, wandering throughout the area, before moving to the next city in the sequence.
+Different zombie groups may target different cities at the same time.

+- Uses Distance: No
+- Example: Zombies spend time in one city exploring it, then travel to the next city when 20 minutes have passed

 ## Example Settings